 Simply put, fraud is a criminal action intended to result in some kind of financial or personal gain.
 In the case of invoice fraud, this takes forms such as false invoices (charging a company for goods or services that never existed), inflated invoices (overcharging), or duplicate invoices.
 However, despite the implementation of increasingly sophisticated mechanisms to check, prevent, and/or protect, data shows that corporate fraud continues to grow.
 According to PwC's 2020 Global Economic Crime Survey, 56% of UK business surveys stated that they had been impacted by some type of economic crime within the previous two years.

-Nonetheless, two indisputable facts can be mentioned: on one hand, no company can escape the danger of fraud; on the other hand, there is no direct connection between company size and the monetary amounts of fraud.
-It is also observed that the human factor is both an Achilles heel for the company and its savior.
-In fact, most fraud attempts are defeated by human intervention.
+Indeed, two indisputable exists: first, no company can escape the danger or fraud and second, there is no direct connection between company size and the monetary amounts of fraud.
+It is also worth noting that the human factor is both an Achilles heel for companies as well as a savior.
+Many, if not most, fraud attempts or schemes are defeated by human intervention.

 "Our technologies are used to detect falsification on various types of documents, such as pay slips, identity documents, proof of address, etc.

 Pay slips are a very real example.
 By implementing steganographic analysis technologies, we can detect whether information such as numbers, dates, names, or salary amount were modified."